artturipa/myblog/monthly_tips/blog.md

 ## March

-Nothing learnt, I was skiing.
+* Nothing learnt, I was skiing.

 ## April

 Check if user is from portal, might be usable in advanced ACLs or in view rules:

     var isInPortal = gs.action.getGlideURI().toString().startsWith('api/now/sp');

+Type "help" and press tab in SN syntax editor to display available macros.

+When doing logic for user interaction, use .setDisplayValue for GlideDateTime to prevent problems with differing time zones.